Operation School Bell®

 At luncheons in February and May, the Very Important Performers program recognized 42 middle school students from PUSD’s seven middle schools.
 This program has honored 357 students since 2010.

-The SNAP program has been approved by Assistance League and active in one-off community projects.
+The SNAP program has been approved by Assistance League and is active in one-time community projects.

 CELEBRATIONS and ACCOMPLISHMENTS

 Twelve Past Presidents attended the Past Presidents’ Breakfast meeting on February 26.

 Guest speakers included Jeanne Adams (Pasadena Symphony Association), Det.
 Richard Lee (South Pasadena P.D.), Tim Mayworm (E.D.
 Journey House), Pietro Rosetti (C.E.O.
 FVO Solutions), and Megan Katerjian (E.D.
 Door of Hope).